nmmarquez/2016_Spatio-temporal_models/mort_project/final_paper.md

 Another aspect of mortality that is often of concern is the future rates and how they differ from the past.
-Over the past century there has been dramatic declines in mortality across all locations and ages.
+Over the past century there has been dramatic declines in mortality across all locations and ages[1].
 While that progress has stagnated to some degree we still see dramatic decreases in mortality among developing countries where medical infrastructure is expanding and improving.
-As this happens we would expect there to be a direct effects on the population, production and needs of a society.
+As this happens we would expect there to be a direct effects on the population, production, and the needs of a society.

 ## History of Descriptive Models